 THE RESIDENCY II TRIAD ACTIONS AND ACTIVITIES Expertise in Content Knowledge; Organize Knowledge and Facilitate Learning; Technology Diversity, Unity Attitudes Teacher Candidate Demonstrates knowledge of student learning and development.
 Demonstrates knowledge of content, state standards, and resources.
 Demonstrates an understanding of a variety of assessment strategies.
 Demonstrates the ability to develop comprehensive lesson plans.
 Demonstrates the skill to engage students in meaningful learning experiences.
 Collaboratively develops lessons that reflect individual student ability levels and learning styles resulting in the intellectual engagement of all students.
 Collaboratively develops lessons that are creative, engaging, and appropriate for the learning community.
 Demonstrates the use of analytical skills and adaptation of instruction based on assessment results and knowledge of students.
 Collaboratively plans and demonstrates classroom management.
 Collaboratively develops a positive physical environment through appropriate planning and use of space, technologies and instructional tools and instructional time.
 Collaboratively fosters collaborative learning and positive social interactions.
 Provides positive transitions in classroom and learning communities.
 Supervising Teacher Meets daily to collaborate on student developmental issues.
 Provides examples and collaborates on lesson planning using standards and quality resource selections.
 Collaborates and reflects continuously on assessment strategies that document student learning.
 Collaborates and reflects continuously on lesson plans that indicate an understanding of student development, content knowledge, state standards, and assessment strategies.
 Provides examples, collaborates, and reflects on learning objectives, assessments, and learning styles for the individual child (rubrics, differentiated assessment, challenging projects or problems).
 Collaborates and reflects continuously on appropriate ways to engage students.
 Provides examples, reviews, and reflects continuously on analyzing assessment results and adapting instruction to foster learning.
 Provides examples, collaborates, and reflects on quality classroom management plans and strategies.
-Provides examples, collaborates, and reflects on using technologies and instructional tools" Provides examples, collaborates, and reflects on ways to foster collaborative learning Provides examples of effective transitions in classroom.
+Provides examples, collaborates, and reflects on using technologies and instructional tools" Provides examples, collaborates, and reflects on ways to foster collaborative learning.
+Provides examples of effective transitions in classroom.
 University Nurtures support systems for the development of lessons that reflect knowledge of students and build on their abilities to develop conceptual understanding.
-Discusses and reflects on the lesson plans, instruction, and assessment strategies that Communicates and discusses teacher candidate's level and means of student engagement and use of collaborative learning.
+Discusses and reflects on the lesson plans, instruction, and assessment strategies that demonstrate an understanding of Communicates and discusses teacher candidate's level and means of student engagement and use of collaborative learning.
 Discusses and reflects on the instructional activities and the incorporation of ability levels, interests, and learning styles.
 Communicates and discusses teacher candidate's classroom management.
 Discusses and reflects on lesson plans that use effectively space, resources, technologies, instructional tools, and instructional time.

-demonstrate an understanding of Discusses use of analytical skills • Communicates and reflects on the students and their abilities, and changes in instruction based collaborative learning and social content knowledge, state on assessment results and : interactions with and among the standards, and assessment knowledge of students students. strategies. • Discusses and reflects on transitions in the classroom and learning communities.
+students and their abilities, content knowledge, state standards, and assessment strategies.
+Discusses use of analytical skills and changes in instruction based on assessment results and knowledge of students Communicates and reflects on the collaborative learning and social interactions with and among the students.
+Discusses and reflects on transitions in the classroom and learning communities.